DeeJay Dallas: Professional career

+Seattle Seahawks

-Dallas was drafted by the Seattle Seahawks in the fourth round with the 144th overall pick in the 2020 NFL Draft.
+Dallas was selected by the Seattle Seahawks in the fourth round with the 144th overall pick in the 2020 NFL draft.
 The Seahawks signed Dallas to a four-year, $3.789 million contract, including a $494k signing bonus, on July 28, 2020.
 In Week 3, against the Dallas Cowboys, he made his NFL debut playing on special teams.
 In Week 4 against the Miami Dolphins, he recorded two carries for eight rushing yards and two receptions for 15 receiving yards for his first NFL scrimmage yards.
 With injuries to the Seahawks backfield, Dallas got his first career start in Week 8 against the San Francisco 49ers.
 He had 18 carries for 41 rushing yards and a rushing touchdown to go along with five receptions for 17 receiving yards and a receiving touchdown in the 37–27 victory.

+Arizona Cardinals

+On March 14, 2024, Dallas signed a three-year contract with the Arizona Cardinals.

+On September 8 2024, in a 34–28 loss against the Buffalo Bills, Dallas became the first NFL player to return a dynamic kick for a touchdown and finished with 123 kick return yards.

+On August 26, 2025, Dallas was waived by the Cardinals as part of final roster cuts.

+Carolina Panthers

+On August 28, 2025, Dallas was signed to the Carolina Panthers' practice squad.
+He was signed to the active roster on October 1.
+In two appearances for Carolina, Dallas recorded one rush attempt for no yards, operating mainly on special teams.
+On November 1, Dallas was released by the Panthers.
+He re-signed to the Panthers practice squad on November 4.

 Personal life

-On June 30, 2019 at 11:55 am, Dallas and fiancee Yasmin Dugans became parents to a son.
+On June 30, 2019, at 11:55 am, Dallas and fiancee Yasmin Dugans became parents to a son.
 Dugans is the daughter of former Miami and current Florida State wide receivers coach Ron Dugans.